Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 If you’ve recently incorporated your limited company, it might not yet have funds available to purchase your assets via a sale.

-Instead, you can place a ‘credit’ on your Directors Loan Account (DLA), which basically means that the company owes you money for the assets it now owns.
+Instead, you can place a ‘credit’ on your Directors Loan Account (DLA), which basically means the company owes you money for the assets it now owns.
 The credit will stay on your DLA until your company can afford to pay you back.
 A DLA can also be used to record personal money you withdraw from the business that isn’t a salary, dividend, or expense repayment.

-Do I value my assets by myself?
+Do I value my assets myself?

 You don’t have to.
 You may have expensive assets or complex intellectual property that are just too tricky to valuate on your own.
 In this instance, you can hire a professional to value your assets for you.

-There might be other things you need to think about before registering a new limited company.
-For instance, if you have employees, you’ll need to issue new employment contracts showing your limited company as the employer, and update your PAYE records accordingly.
-You may also need to review and update insurance policies.
+• If you have employees, you’ll need to issue new employment contracts showing your limited company as the employer, and update your PAYE records accordingly

-A big one is understanding your new tax obligations.
+• A big one is understanding your new tax obligations.
 You’ll now need to send Company Tax Returns and pay Corporation Tax – but you still may need to submit a Self Assessment too.
-For example, if you pay yourself dividends, or have untaxed income outside of your limited company.
+For example, if you pay yourself dividends, or have untaxed income outside of your limited company

 It’s important to speak to an accountant about this change, as they’ll be able to guide you through it step-by-step.